JuliaTesting/Aqua.jl/README.md

 Nybo Nissen (@jakobnissen) and [the original implementation](https://discourse.julialang.org/t/pirate-hunter/20402) by Frames Catherine White (@oxinabox).

-If this part of Aqua 0.6 causes a trouble, there are two ways to solve the issue:

-1. Keep using Aqua 0.5.
-It is still maintained.
-2. Disable the piracy detection by the flag as in `Aqua.test_all(YourPackage; piracy = false)`.
+If this part of Aqua 0.6 causes a trouble, then you can disable the piracy detection with a flag as in `Aqua.test_all(YourPackage; piracy = false)`.

 ## Specifying Aqua version